Math 362

 • Representation Theory: A First Course (Fulton and Harris 1991).
 Often regarded as the definitive introductory text, though it relies on familiarity with abstract frameworks.

-• Linear Representations of Finite Groups (Scott and Serre 2012).
+• Linear Representations of Finite Groups (Serre 1977).
 This is affectionately known as “Serre’s little book,” a concise and elegant translation that hits a variety of topics.
 This book was written for Josiane Heulot-Serre (the author, Jean-Pierre, was her husband) to teach students in quantum chemistry, though it is decidely a mathematical text.

 • Linear Algebra and Group Representations (Shaw 1982).
 Features many examples, where much of the needed linear algebra and group theory is developed as the book progresses.